satanas/unity-simple-http/README.md

     }
 }
 ```

+Consider that the `Post` object can be something more complex, with other objects inside (check the `UserProfile.cs`
-SimpleHTTP will set the content type of this request automagically as "application/json", so another thing to don't
+class in the examples folder for more details).
+Also, SimpleHTTP will set the content type of this request automagically
-worry about :).
+as "application/json", so another thing you don't need to worry about :).

 ### POST with FormData
 If the server only supports `x-www-form-urlencoded` you still can use SimpleHTTP to send your request.
 In this case,